-Pokémon GO PvP has increasingly become more and more popular since the release of the feature in December of 2018.
-Since then, the GO Battle League has become bigger and better with each season and also the Silph Arena has been the driving force for hosting new and exciting themed ranked tournaments and events.
+Pokémon GO PvP has increasingly become more and more popular since the release of the feature in December 2018.
+Since then, the GO Battle League has become bigger and better each season.
+With each new season, there is often a change in the meta which players must adapt to.
+This goes through some of the current strongest picks in a tier list format.

 A Lead refers to a Pokémon that works exceptionally well as an initial ruling Pokémon in a battle, they’re ideal for sending out head first as they are capable of pressuring the opponent with good coverage and resistances, however, they more often than not rely on burning a shield or 2 to give them the best opportunity in battle.